TrumanGIT/True-North/README.md

 Dynamic world events — Thanks to SRC: Conquering of Skyrim, clearing a bandit fort means guards from the local hold will move in to reclaim it.

 Persistent world changes — Solve the mystery of a burned-down house and watch it be rebuilt later.
 Clear a monster-infested mine and return to see the nearby town thriving again.

-See the scars of the Civil War slowly heal over time.
+See the scars of the Civil War slowly heal over time. (and much more)

-Living relationships — Watch NPCs dynamically marry and move in together and be invited to their wedding if your current character happens to be friends!
-(Mod developed by yours truly.)
+[Mods I Created 🎨] —

+Love is in the air ❤️ - NPCs naturally fall in love, marry, move in together, and hold real weddings you'll be invited to  attend if you’re friends; (can change in the mod file ini settings)

+Hail ❄️ — Experience intense weather where NPCs react naturally, running for cover as hailstorms roll in.
+(In game menu Press f1)

+Lightning Rod ⚡ — Npcs holding Metal weapons can get hit by liighting during storms.
+Risk increases at higher altitudes or in water.
+(Can change in MCM settings)

 [⚔️ Combat]